Dog stretching

 Shoulder stretch

-To help a dog that is experiencing mobility issues or pain in the front shoulder area, a shoulder stretch or shoulder flexor stretch can be done with the dog either standing up or laying down.
+To help a dog experiencing mobility issues or pain in the front shoulder area, a shoulder stretch or flexor stretch can be done with the dog standing up or lying down.
 Gently but firmly grab the dog’s front elbow and move the arm forward to a fully extended range.
 Then allow it to move back and repeat a few times.
-As with the other stretches, this process should be performed consistently to help your dog see the best results.
+This process should be performed consistently with the other stretches to help your dog see the best results.

 Chest opener

 This one is somewhat the opposite of the above Shoulder stretch.
-Here, with the dog in a seated position, you’ll gently guild the dog’s elbow back as far as possible, stretching or opening the chest muscles.
+Here, with the dog seated, you’ll gently guild the dog’s elbow back as far as possible, stretching or opening the chest muscles.

 Tummy rub